-

 Margarita Hamatsu

-Margarita’s journey is driven by a deep passion for education, sustainability, languages, cultures, and society.
-This enthusiasm shaped her academic journey at the University of Iceland, where she earned a master’s degree in educational science with a specialization in Education for Sustainability.
-She also holds a degree in International Studies in Education and certifications as a Life Coach and a trained facilitator with the Global Village Network, where she actively promotes its ideals.
+Margarita’s journey is rooted in her passion for education, sustainability, languages, cultures, and the well-being of society.
+She holds a master’s degree in Educational Science with a specialization in Education for Sustainability from the University of Iceland, along with a degree in International Studies in Education.
+She is also a certified Life Coach and a trained facilitator with the Global Ecovillage Network, where she actively promotes holistic and regenerative practices.

 -